LacChe/2016-NASA-RMC-Arduino/README.md

-This is an art project I made as part of Art of Connection.
+This is an art project I made as part of Art of Connection in 2015.

 <img src="https://github.com/LacChe/TSoliumite/blob/main/tsol.gif" width="960" />